spatialos/gdk-for-unity/docs/content/reactive-components.md

 When the GDK receives an update or message from SpatialOS, it places a "reactive component" on the associated ECS entity until the end of the tick.
 This reactive component contains a list of all the updates or messages received, so they can be processed by any system that you want to react to the change or message.

-At the end of the tick, the GDK for Unity removes the reactive component.
+At the end of the tick, the GDK removes the reactive component.

 ### Reactive component types